ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_part4.md

 The evaluation of this project part will also include a component called "relative quality".
 This is used to differentiate projects that meet the minimum from projects that go "the extra mile".

+11. **WOW Factor** (Optional)
+Teams can decide to add their own feature to the project (it **must be approved by their Mentor TA**).
+If properly and successfully implemented then it is worth an additional 2% bonus to the overall course grade.

 ## **Restrictions**
 Use Java, with Android, and Firestore.